The right certification could be the key to advancing your career in offensive security.

 Tip for passing the exam: Practice taking technical notes as you work through boxes or challenges during your preparation.
 Organize your notes with a table of contents so you can quickly access what you need on test day if you encounter a challenge that looks familiar.
 It’s also a good idea to prepare a report template for exploits ahead of the exam.

-The US Bureau of Labor Statistics (BLS) reports that information security analysts are projected to grow 35 percent in this decade, much faster than the 8 percents average across all occupations [1].
+The US Bureau of Labor Statistics (BLS) projects that information security analyst roles will grow 33 percent in this decade, much faster than the average growth across all occupations [5].
 As demand increases for cybersecurity professionals, so does the demand for specialized skills like those needed for ethical hacking.

 Some of the job roles that often request or require these ethical hacking certifications include: